nathantannar4/MVVM-ViewInjection-Template/README.md

 3. Run `swift XCodeTemplateGenerator.swift MVVM\ Project\ Template.xctemplate` to update the `TemplateInfo.plist`

 ## Why use this architecture?

+I have written a complete article on Medium that discusses the problems this view layer architecture is trying to solve.
+You can read it [here](https://medium.com/p/22f82c073165).

+### Brief Overview

 Through the use of generics and view models, your controllers can be kept very clean and minimal while also leaving your app highly testable.
 I create all my views via code, so a `UIViewController` can tend to become massive!
 By keeping all the subview and layout in a separate file/class, we can abstract all of it away from the controller.
 It can then also make your views highly reusable!